joek/cf-storm/README.md

 request.
 Writing tests and making all these requests slows down the running speed of tests.
 We don't want that, so we should use the mocks.

-BUT, we don't use mocks for the testing, and this is because mocks aren't that easy to maintain and reduces the clarity of tests, instead, we fake the client with several classes to speed up the running.
+BUT, **we don't use mocks for the testing, and this is because mocks aren't that easy to maintain and reduces the clarity of tests**, instead, we fake the client with several classes to speed up the running.
 These classes are located on the 'lib' folder.
 Add any necesary methods to the fake classes if you need them for your awesome features.